dleonard1210/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-Looking at the adjusted data, for weekdays (Monday through Friday), the daily 5-minute interval starting at 08:35 had the highest average step count, which was 230 steps.
+For weekdays (Monday through Friday), the daily 5-minute interval starting at 08:35 had the highest average step count, which was 230 steps.
 On weekend days (Saturday and Sunday), the daily 5-minute interval starting at 09:15 had the highest average step count, which was 167 steps, but a second peak occurs a few intervals earlier.
 On weekdays, the average step count is 10,255, while on weekends it is 12,201.